renpy/renpy/sphinx/source/atl.rst

 When an interpolation statement contains the ``clockwise`` or ``counterclockwise`` keywords, the interpolation will cause circular motion.
-Ren'Py will compare the start and end locations and figure out the polar coordinate center.
+Ren'Py will compare the start and end locations (which are set by :tpref:`pos`, :tpref:`align`, :tpref:`angle` and :tpref:`radius`, ...) and figure out the polar coordinate center (which is :tpref:`around`).
 Ren'Py will then compute the number of degrees it will take to go from the start angle to the end angle, in the specified direction of rotation.
 If the circles clause is given, Ren'Py will ensure that the appropriate number of circles will be made.

-Ren'Py will then interpolate the angle and radius properties, as appropriate, to cause the circular motion to happen.
-If the transform is in align mode, setting the angle and radius will set the align property.
-Otherwise, the pos property will be set.

 External Events
 ===============